 6. I am a Work Study Student employed on campus, but I'm concerned about my inability to continue working due to closures or illness.
 What do I do?

 The Work Study Program continues to offer part-time employment while the campus is closed.
 There are opportunities for remote employment, and limited opportunities available on campus.
 The student application opens in July for work starting at the beginning of the upcoming fall term.
-If you are living on or near campus yet unable to continue working at your part-time campus job for reasons beyond your control, and you are experiencing immediate financial concerns please go to the first FAQ on this page to seek financial relief.
+If you are living on or near campus yet unable to continue working at your part-time campus job for reasons beyond your control, and you are experiencing immediate financial concerns please go to the third FAQ on this page to seek financial relief.

 For more information: